volcain-io/dotfiles/README.md

 ### Wireguard

 The flag inside polybar turns on/off accordingly to show me the status of wireguard.
-I use a simple script to start/stop wireguard (`wg-status` inside the `localbin` folder), which needs to run as `sudo`.
+I use a simple script to start/stop wireguard (`wg-status` inside the `.localbin` folder), which needs to run as `sudo`.
 Therefore the script will prompt for `sudo` password, if you want to start or stop the service.

 | State | Description          | Screenshot                                      | How To                                                                                                   |